Brazilian Pepper Tree Control

 Spraying the Brazilian Pepper Tree

-Triclopyr 4 is a triclopyr based herbicide and works systemically down to the root of the tree to halt growth.
+Triclopyr 4 is a triclopyr-based herbicide that works systemically down to the tree's root to halt growth.

-Alternatively, you can spray the foliage without needing to cut down the tree.
-Simply apply the Triclopyr directly to the foliage or leaves of the trees.
-The results of this foliar application will be a wilting of the leaves.
-The herbicide will be moved throughout the parts of the tree thus effectively controlling the Brazilian Pepper Tree.
+Alternatively, you can spray the foliage without cutting down the tree.
+Apply the Triclopyr directly to the foliage or leaves of the trees.
+This foliar application will result in wilting of the leaves.
+The herbicide will be moved throughout the parts of the tree, thus effectively controlling the Brazilian pepper tree.

 Prevention